…and neither can this information that may save your tooth.

 If it hurts or the tooth has obvious damage, it’s an emergency.

-Some of the tenants of emergency response and preparedness include:
+Some of the tenets of emergency response and preparedness include:

 • Staying calm.

 • Getting out of immediate danger, if applicable.

 • Maintaining awareness of your surroundings and symptoms.

 • If able, designating someone else to call or phone for help–whether 911, a call for transportation or aid materials, or a same-day dentist appointment.